"Once you get the travel fever, there's no known cure, and I like to suffer from it for the rest of my life."

 Maybe the dangers ...

-It is always different.
+But it's always different.

-Reality rarely meets expectations.
+Because reality rarely meets expectations.

 I prefer to leave the room from time to time and let myself fall into the unknown.
 To let things run their course.

 For stagnation is the beginning of the end.